oVirt/ovirt-site/source/release/4.1.1/index.html.md

 ### Enhancements

-#### oVirt Cockpit Plugin

- - [BZ 1358716](https://bugzilla.redhat.com/1358716) <b>Disable Hosted Engine Setup page after register RHVH to engine</b><br>Feature: The hosted engine setup wizard now warns users if the host is already registered to RHV-M.<br><br>Reason: Previously, a host which was registered to RHV-M but not running hosted engine would present the option to set up hosted engine, which ran the risk of unregistering the host.<br><br>Result: Hosts which are registered to RHV-M now present a "Redeploy" button in the Hosted Engine wizard in cockpit, which must be selected in order to continue.
- - [BZ 1423542](https://bugzilla.redhat.com/1423542) <b>Include gdeploy preflight check</b><br>Feature: <br><br>  Gdeploy has a script to validate basic network setup and storage configuration before deploying gluster.
-This script should be included in the generated gdeploy config for HC deployment.<br><br>Reason:<br><br>It is recommended to run these checks before deploying Gluster in HC environment.<br><br>Result:<br><br>User will get a cleaner HC environment deployed.

 #### oVirt Engine

  - [BZ 1413150](https://bugzilla.redhat.com/1413150) <b>[RFE] Add warning to change CL to the match the installed engine version</b><br>Feature: <br><br>Following warnings are provided for for all data centers/clusters which are not upgraded to latest version:<br><br>1.
 We have a new engine job, which iterates over existing data centers and check compatibility version of each data center.
 If data center is not upgraded to latest version, alert is raised and stored in audit log.
 This job executed after engine startup and then it's scheduled to execute once a week<br><br>2.
 In Data Centers main tab we show exclamation mark icon for each data center which is not upgraded to latest version (hovering over exclamation mark will show a reason for users).<br><br>3.
 In Clusters main  we show exclamation mark icon for each cluster which is not upgraded to latest version (hovering over exclamation mark will show a reason for users).<br><br>Reason: <br><br>Result: